A Successful Rehabilitation Journey on the Upper West Side, Thanks to Compassionate Therapists

 When Charlene Hampton had her right knee replaced last September, she went directly home.
-But when her left knee was replaced earlier this year, a voice inside counseled her to do short-term rehabilitation therapy.
+But when her left knee was replaced earlier this year, her inner voice counseled her to do short-term rehabilitation therapy.
 “I heard my spirit speaking to me, and I moved the way my spirit told me to move,” she said.
 The doctor who performed both surgeries referred Charlene to The New Jewish Home.

 Charlene, 58, originally from South Carolina, has lived in Harlem for many years.
-For the past 20 years, she has worked in retail, as a visual merchandiser at stores including Old Navy, H&M, and TJ Maxx.
+For the past 20 years, she has worked in retail, as a visual merchandiser at stores including Old Navy, H&M, and T.J.
+Maxx.
 “When your eye is drawn to a certain section, that’s the work of a visual merchandiser,” she said.

 At The New Jewish Home, Charlene had nothing but praise for everyone with whom she came into contact, from the nurses and doctors to the person who cleaned her room.
 “Everyone was very lovely and pleasant.
 That made my experience worthwhile.”
 She gave a special shout-out to her 91-year-old roommate—“a ray of sunshine.”